johyy/Lost-in-Translation/README.md

 3. [Maintainers](#maintainers)

 ## Background
-The assigment was to create a React website to translate text input to the hand sign images, but also store the text input to through the API.
+The assignment was to create a React website to translate text input to the hand sign images, but also store the text input to through the API.
 The website had to contain three pages:

 - Login page